beajoynes/netbox-evaluation/backup_restore.md

 ```
 20 * * * * /home/bea/git/netbox-docker/backups/netbox_backup.sh >/dev/null 2>&1
 ```

+> **Note**
+> Cron jobs only run when system is powered on - don't run jobs for times when laptop is off!

 Check this is working by looking into the directory that should be created, files should be made at the time specified.

 ### Troubleshooting